modalitysystems/modalitysoftware-docs/TWAPerformance/TAC-comparison.md

 #### Total Meetings Participated

 The number of meetings joined (not unique meeting count). if 2 users joined a meeting, this represents 2 meeting joins, not one.
-If you sum this column, you get the Meetings Participated number from the headlines above (or very close to).

 <img src="images/yes.png" width="25" height="25"> TWA Support - [SQL Validation](tac-sql/total-meetings-participated.sql).